daspurba/daspurba.github.io/_pages/about.md

 <h1>About me</h1>

 I am a Lecturer (Assistant Professor) in Financial Mathematics in the Department of Mathematics at King's College London [(university webpage)](https://www.kcl.ac.uk/people/purba-das).
-Before KCL, I was a Byrne Research Assistant Professor of Mathematics at the University of Michigan for one year.
+Before joining KCL, I was a Byrne Research Assistant Professor of Mathematics at the University of Michigan for one year.
 I completed my DPhil in Mathematical Institute at the University of Oxford under the supervision of [Professor Rama Cont](http://rama.cont.perso.math.cnrs.fr/).
-I received my Bachelor’s degree in Mathematics and Computer Science from Chennai Mathematical Institute, India in 2016 and Master's degree in Applied Mathematics from Chennai Mathematical Institute, India in 2018.
+I received my Bachelor’s degree in Mathematics and Computer Science from Chennai Mathematical Institute, India (2016) and my Master's degree in Applied Mathematics from Chennai Mathematical Institute, India (2018).

 <h1>Research interests</h1>